bpr59/Bootstrap-AboutMe-HW/ReadMe.md

 CLIENT GOAL

-For this project the we are the client and we need to develop a "about me" website.
+For this project, we are the client and needed to develop an "about me" website.

 ASSIGNMENT GOAL